-Note If the HA Configuration tab is not available, the high availability mode is not enabled.
-Complete the instructions in the "Configuring Cisco IPICS Servers for HA" section on page 10-4.
+If the HA Configuration tab is not available, the high availability mode is not enabled.
+Complete the instructions in the "Configuring Cisco IPICS Servers for HA" section on page 10-3.

-- Step 4 Verify the following:

-- The Standby Server Status is Ready.

-- The server in standby mode should assume the active role.
+- The Standby Server Status is Ready. - The server in standby mode should assume the active role.

 If the Standby Server Status is Not Ready, the high availability mode is enabled, but not configured.
-Complete Step 9 in the "Configuring Cisco IPICS Servers for HA" section on page 10-4.
+Complete Step 8 in the "Configuring Cisco IPICS Servers for HA" section on page 10-3.

-Step 5 Click the Failover Now button to transfer the active state to the standby server.
+Step 4 Click the Failover Now button to transfer the active state to the standby server.